 - Intermediaries that sell funeral plans

 Funeral directors, alongside will writers and lead generators, belong to this second category.
-Therefore, if they wish to continue undertaking FCA-regulated funeral plan activities, they will need to apply for authorisation and become a firm’s ARs (appointed representatives).
+Therefore, if they wish to continue undertaking FCA-regulated funeral plan activities, they will need to formally apply for authorisation and become a firm’s ARs (appointed representatives).

-Preparing for authorisation should happen now, as unregulated funeral plans sold while the funeral industry is regulated by the FCA can be considered a criminal offence.
+Preparing for authorisation should happen immediately, as unregulated funeral plans sold while the funeral industry is regulated by the FCA can be considered a criminal offence.
 If your authorisation is refused or withdrawn, you will need to stop carrying out FCA-regulated activities.

 What You Need To Do To Prepare

 While the FCA published the statement containing the final rules in July 2021, these regulations won’t come into effect until the 29th of July 2022.
 Nonetheless, firms and intermediaries should, by then, have reviewed the funeral products sold and received a suitable FCA authorisation.